menshguy/frameProject/README.md

 Password: lizard08

 ## How This Project Works
-### 1. Upload Images to Flashdrive
+### 1. Upload Images to Flashdrive and plug in
+1. Make sure Flashdrive is mounted - the service will not start without it.
-Flashdrive will get mounted to /mnt/flashdrive.
+2. Flashdrive will get mounted to `/mnt/flashdrive`.
 This is so we can be sure the flashdrive is available with the service starts
-### 2. On boot, the pi will run the autostart script and frame.service will start
+### 2. On boot, the pi will run the `autostart` script and `frame.service` will start
-Autostart file - just hides the mouse
+1. Autostart file - just hides the mouse
 `sudo nano ~/.config/lxsession/LXDE-pi/autostart`
-Frame service - Copies files from flashdrive, starts flask app, opens browser `sudo nano /lib/systemd/system/frame.service`
+2. Frame service - Copies files from flashdrive, starts frame.service (flask app), opens the flask app in browser `sudo nano /lib/systemd/system/frame.service`

 ## How To Add Pictures to this Project